 Smart Loops — Take closing the loop to the next level

 The first, operational level involves your frontline.
-Customer provides a feedback and a customer service is accountable for solving an issue.
-However, you can leverage this feedback to learn about root cause and ways for overall improvement.
+The customer provides feedback and customer service is accountable for solving an issue.
+However, you can leverage this feedback to learn about the root causes and ways for overall improvement.
 Then, you should use the information to develop strong relationships with clients.

-The second loop helps improve the end to end customer experience on the leadership level.
-At this organizational level, it is possible to get a bigger picture customer satisfaction management as a whole and in consequence find the way to integrate the process of closing the loop in all departments.
+The second loop helps improve the end-to-end customer experience on the leadership level.
+At this organizational level, it is possible to get a bigger picture of customer satisfaction management as a whole and in consequence, find the way to integrate the process of closing the loop in all departments.

 The last, executive smart loop involves resources planning depending on your company’s Net Promoter distribution.
 At this level, you need to recognize crucial customer categories and focus on what matters most to clients.
 On top of that, it is crucial to develop a solid communication strategy between both your clients and employees.